-Develop/Review/Revise vendor supply plan for re-supply of food, water, medications, other supplies, and sanitizing agents:
+Develop/Review/Revise vendor supply plan for re-supply of food, water, medications, other supplies, and sanitizing agents.

-The following memorandums of understanding or MOUs are in effect to ensure the re-supply of food, water, medications and other supplies including sanitizing agents:
+The following memorandums of understanding or MOUs are in effect to ensure the resupply of food, water, medications and other supplies.
+Vendor agreements are in place to address sanitizing agents: